cardano-apexpool/koios-api-python/README.md

 #### get_block_txs
 Get a list of all transactions included in provided blocks<br>
 Parameters: Block(s) hash(es) as string (for one block) or list of block hashes (for multiple blocks)<br>
-Returns: The list of transaction maps by block<br>
+Returns: The list of transaction dictionaries by block<br>
 Example:<br>
 `block_txs = get_block_txs('8e33bb588feff6414469779d724923064688615535280f8982c9981410cd06f6')`<br>
 Example response: